trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-card/Auto-Reconciliation.md

 ### How This Works with Daily Settlement
 1. After setting up the card and running the first auto-sync, we'll create the Expensify Card Expensify Clearing Account within your Sage Intacct general ledger.
 Once the first card transaction is exported, we'll create a Liability Account.
 2. In the same sync, if there are newly posted transactions from your Expensify Cards, we'll then create a journal entry totaling all posted transactions for the day.
-This entry will credit the business bank account (set in Step 4 above) and debit the new Expensify Clearing account.
+This entry will credit the business bank account (set in Step 4 above) and debit the New Ieatta Clearing account.
 3. Once Expensify Card transactions are approved in Expensify, the report will be exported to Sage Intacct, with each line recorded as individual credit card expenses.
 Additionally, another journal entry will be generated, crediting the Expensify Clearing Account and debiting the Expensify Card Liability Account.

 ### How This Works with Monthly Settlement